This article shows you how to create an SSProtect Account and start using the software.

 If your request to join an existing Organization is denied, you will receive email notification to that effect, and your Account will be Deleted.
 You will have to re-provision a new one in order to continue, which will require the assistance of Support (since Accounts are never wholly removed).

-Using Email Aliases when Joining an Organization
+Using Email Aliases for Organization Accounts

 When you intend to join multiple Organizations over time, make sure you're using different email accounts that have 1-1 correlations with the SSProtect Organization Accounts you intend to create.
 When you do not have corporate email addresses specific to the target Organization, consider using Aliases purposed for each.
 This will allow you to work with multiple Organizations at a time (using Profiles to simplify matters) while maintaining proper Access Control permissions, data separation, and also safeguards against cross-exposure.